harv-lafradez/harv-lafradez.github.io/essays/asking-questions-for-dummies.md

 A large community of programmers like ourselves have utilized this resource to ask their burning questions.
 Though, as you'll see in the upcoming examples of questions, one is desirable and the other is, well, not so much.

-Let's take a look at this user's inquiry about the equivalence operators of JavaScript:
+Let's take a look at this user's inquiry about the comparison operators of JavaScript:

 ```
 Q: Which equals operator (== vs ===) should be used in JavaScript comparisons?

-I'm using JSLint to go through JavaScript, and it's returning many suggestions to replace == (two equals signs) with === (three equals signs) when doing things like comparing idSele_UNVEHtype.value.length == 0 inside of an if statement.
+I'm using JSLint to go through JavaScript, and it's returning many suggestions to
+replace == (two equals signs) with === (three equals signs) when doing things like
+comparing idSele_UNVEHtype.value.length == 0 inside of an if statement.

 Is there a performance benefit to replacing == with ===?